luckyshot/thermostat/README.md

 ## What you need (minimum-ideal)

-- 1 or 2 Raspberry Pi (non-exclusive, you can use them for other things simultaneously such as for Kodi, Syncthing or PiHole)
+- 1 or more Raspberry Pi (non-exclusive, you can use them for other things simultaneously such as for Kodi/OSMC, Syncthing or PiHole)
-- 1 temperature sensor for each Raspberry
+- 1 temperature sensor for each place you want to detect the temperature
 - 1 relay switch to turn ON-OFF the thermostat
-- Cable (Dupont wires, although any old/broken USB or phone cable works too)
+- Cable (Dupont wires, although any old USB or phone cable works too)

 ### Setup overview

-- Python script on each Raspberry Pi (with a 5 min cronjob)
+- Put a Python script on each Raspberry Pi (with a 5 min cronjob)
-- PHP script on web server with a few files (no database needed)
+- Upload a PHP script on a web server with a few files (no database needed)
-- (optional) A free API key from openweathermap to get your location's weather
+- (optional) A free API key from OpenWeatherMap to get your location's weather

 ### 🛒 Shopping list